Monzo: U.S. expansion

+Monzo announced on 13 June 2019 that it would begin offering services in the United States.
+The company said that it would distribute about 2,000 debit cards to prospective members who attended events it held in major U.S. cities like Los Angeles, San Francisco and New York City.

 In February 2021, Monzo announced Carol Nelson as the new US CEO, taking over from TS Anil who became Monzo's global CEO after temporarily holding both titles.

-In September 2021, Monzo launched Flex, a buy-now-pay-later product.
-Later in the year, they announced a virtual credit card that can be used to make Flex transactions directly.

-In October 2021, Monzo announced that it had withdrawn its application for a US banking licence.
-Carol Nelson stepped down as US CEO following the annoucement.
+After it was told by US regulators it was unlikely to be approved for a banking licence, Monzo announced that it had withdrawn its banking licence application in October 2021.
+Shortly after, Carol Nelson stepped down as US CEO.

 Monzo US exited beta and was fully launched on 1 February 2022.
+Without a US banking license, Monzo operates in the US market through a partnership with Ohio-based Sutton Bank.

 Fundraising

+In February 2016, Monzo set the record for "quickest crowd-funding campaign in history" when it raised £1 million in 96 seconds via the Crowdcube investment platform.

-In October 2016, Monzo announced an 'interim' funding round valuing the company at £50M and raised £4.8M in the process led by Passion Capital.
+In October 2016, Monzo announced an 'interim' funding round valuing the company at £50M and raised £4.8M in the process, led by Passion Capital.
 This round was followed by a second £2.5 million Crowdcube crowd-funding campaign with the total pledged quickly hitting the target amount.

-In February 2017, Monzo raised £19.5M from Thrive Capital, Passion Capital, and Orange Digital Ventures, which it intended to supplement with a crowdfunding campaign for an additional £2.5 million.
+In February 2017, Monzo raised £19.5 million from Thrive Capital, Passion Capital, and Orange Digital Ventures, which it intended to supplement with a crowdfunding campaign for an additional £2.5 million.

 On 6 November 2017, Monzo raised £71 million from several investors in a round led by Goodwater Capital.
 At the close of the round, Monzo was valued at £280 million.

-On 30 October 2018, Monzo became a pound “unicorn,” with an £85 million fundraising round valuing the company at £1 billion.

 On 5 December 2018, Monzo held another £20 million Crowdcube crowdfunding campaign, reaching nearly £18 million in funding in less than three hours, and reaching the £20 million goal in just over two days.